civo/status/content/issues/2021-12-02-services-accessible-lon1.md

 14:20 GMT

 Our automated alerting picked up an issue with our LON1 region at 14:13 GMT.
-It's reporting that a lot of instances are currently unavailable (but still present in the region).
+It's reporting that a lot of instances and Kubernetes nodes are currently unavailable (but still present in the region).
 We're investigating and will update as we know further.